durianpay/sample-lamps-app/README.md

 ## Integration

+The checkout procedure is present in ProductActivity.kt file

 Add the following lines in project level `android/build.gradle` file to add a repository to get the android sdk:
 ```
 allprojects {